Hoary Cress (Cardaria draba (L.) Desv.)

 Highly competitive weed spreads mainly by roots and can out compete native vegetation on rangelands.
 One plant can spread up to 3.5m2 in one year with no competition nearby.

 Mowing several times in a season can decrease seed production.
 Sheep grazing may manage it as well.
 Cultivation will manage it successfully if tillage begins at the flower bud stage and is repeated every 10 days in the growing season.
-Multiple herbicide applications are needed to provide control.
-Consult the most recent BC Ministry of Agriculture, Food &Fisheries, Crop Production Guides for specific recommendations.
+Please contact LRISS for all other treatment information.

 Province of British Columbia.
 2002.
 Guide to Weeds in British Columbia.